ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-anytrust.md

 In this example, you set up the chain configuration with a specific `chainId`, the `InitialChainOwner` as the deployer's address, and importantly, you configure the `DataAvailabilityCommittee` as `true`.
 This configuration ensures that your Orbit chain is set up as an Anytrust chain, utilizing the unique features and operational model of the Anytrust system within the Arbitrum Orbit framework.

+These parameters tailor the chain to your specific requirements and operational context.

-#### 2. Configuration of `RollupCreator` Params and Deployment of Anytrust on Orbit SDK
+2. **Configuration of `RollupCreator` Params and Deployment of Anytrust on Orbit SDK**:

+    Uses the Orbit SDK's functionalities to configure the `RollupCreator` parameters.
+    This step involves preparing the deployment settings for the Anytrust chain, including the core contracts and operational parameters that govern the chain's functionality.

 The process of configuring and deploying an Anytrust Orbit chain closely parallels that of a Rollup Orbit chain, as detailed on the Rollup deployment page.
 The key lies in utilizing specific APIs provided by the Orbit SDK, which are instrumental in preparing and executing the deployment.
 These APIs are:

-1. **`createRollupPrepareConfig` API**: This API is used to set up the configuration for your Anytrust chain.
+    1. `createRollupPrepareConfig` API: This API is used to set up the configuration for your Anytrust chain.
 It takes in the parameters defined in the Config structure, applies them, and fills in any remaining details with default values.
 The output is a fully-formed Config structure that is ready for deployment.

-2. **`createRollupPrepareTransactionRequest` API**: After configuring your chain with the `createRollupPrepareConfig` API, the next step is to use the `createRollupPrepareTransactionRequest` API.
+    2. `createRollupPrepareTransactionRequest` API: After configuring your chain with the `createRollupPrepareConfig` API, the next step is to use the `createRollupPrepareTransactionRequest` API.
 This API is designed to take the parameters defined in the `RollupDeploymentParams`, along with the configuration generated by the `createRollupPrepareConfig` API, to prepare a transaction request.
 This request is then used to invoke the `createRollup` function of the `RollupCreator` contract, which effectively deploys and initializes the core contracts of your Anytrust Orbit chain.

 Both of these APIs are critical in the setup process and were previously discussed with examples provided on the Rollup deployment [page](deployment-rollup.md#rollup-config-param).
 By following those examples and instructions, you can apply the same methods to set up an Anytrust chain, ensuring a seamless and efficient deployment process using the Orbit SDK.

+3. **Getting the Anytrust Orbit Chain Information After Deployment**:

+    After deploying the Anytrust chain, it's crucial to retrieve detailed information about the deployment.
+This includes data about the core contracts, the configuration settings, and other relevant operational details.
+The Orbit SDK provides tools for extracting this information efficiently.

+4. **Setting Valid Keyset on Parent Chain**:

+    A unique aspect of the Anytrust model is setting up a valid keyset for the <a data-quicklook-from="arbitrum-rollup-chain">`Data Availability Committee (DAC)`</a> on the parent chain.
+This step involves defining and deploying a set of cryptographic keys that will be used by the DAC to ensure data availability and integrity.

+Each of these steps plays a vital role in the successful deployment and operation of an Anytrust Orbit chain.
+The upcoming sections will provide detailed explanations and guidance on how to accomplish each step, ensuring a smooth and effective deployment process.
+By following these guidelines, developers can leverage the capabilities of the Orbit SDK to set up an Anytrust chain that meets their specific needs and aligns with their project goals.

+#### 2. Configuration of `RollupCreator` Params and Deployment of Anytrust on Orbit SDK

 ### 3. Getting the Anytrust Orbit Chain Information After Deployment: